dromotherm/documentation/pages/download.md

 - to access to Themis, browse `http://192.168.1.37`
 - to access to NodeRED (if preinstalled on the image), browse `https://192.168.1.37:1880`

-{% include note.html content="Please note these are big files, so be patient :-)" %}
+{% include note.html content="these are big files, so be patient :-)" %}

 Use xz to extract :